maxx1128/eleventy-personal-site/posts/2019-05-01-comebacks-anti-accessibility-arguments.md

 I heard this in a chat before and recently saw it play out on Twitter.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Sarah, I&#39;m very sorry to hear about your poor experience with us.
-If you would like to discuss this or if you are still having issues accessing our website please DM us with your contact number and a time that would be good for you to further discuss.</p>&mdash; People&#39;s United Bank (@PeoplesUnited) <a href="https://twitter.com/PeoplesUnited/status/1121597826058924032?ref_src=twsrc%5Etfw">April 26, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+If you would like to discuss this or if you are still having issues accessing our website please DM us with your contact number and a time that would be good for you to further discuss.</p>&mdash; People&#39;s United Bank (@PeoplesUnited) <a href="https://twitter.com/PeoplesUnited/status/1121597826058924032?ref_src=twsrc%5Etfw">April 26, 2019</a></blockquote>

 This falls apart since **it violates a core tenet of programming: automating boring, repetitive tasks.** Compare the two below options and tell me which sounds more efficient.